ClareLim/ClareLim/README.md

-- 👋 Hi, I’m @ClareLim
+- 👋 Hi, I’m ClareLim

 - 📫 How to reach me on LinkedIn (https://www.linkedin.com/in/clarelimmin/) and Gmail (limclare10@gmail.com)